University and Journal Based Research on the Effects of Laughter

 Across the United States, teachers and studios are recognizing that funny business can help yoga businesses thrive.
 "Humor can help a studio attract and retain students," says Julie Margolis, an instructor at New Jersey's Yoga Montclair.
 "They love it because it helps them relax their muscles, surrender to their practice, and take themselves—and yoga—less seriously."

-Tapping into the findings of his latest book, NYTimes columnist David Brooks unpacks new insights into human nature from the cognitive sciences — insights with massive implications for economics and politics as well as our own self-knowledge.
-In a talk full of humor, he shows how you can’t hope to understand humans as separate individuals making choices based on their conscious awareness.
+New insights into human nature from the cognitive sciences -- insights with massive implications for economics and politics as well as our own self-knowledge.

 How can a mind that is gloomy and dull, love?
 And isn’t God all about Love?